business-science/tidyquant/README.md

-  - **Shiny Financial Analysis with Tidyquant API & Excel Pivot Tables** - Learn how to use the new Excel Functionality to make Pivot Tables, VLOOKUPs, Sum-If’s, and more!
+  - **Shiny Financial Analysis with Tidyquant API & Excel Pivot Tables** - Learn how to use the new Excel Functionality to make Pivot Tables, VLOOKUPs, SUMIFs, and more!